downdouble/just_checking_functionality/README.md

 I've added a few sections to the end of the reference guide: Securing Ripple Servers, Starting/Stopping Ripple Servers, Clustering Ripple Servers, Adding a Ripple Server to your cluster, Configuration file loading errors, Troubleshooting/Common Problems.

 Some questions at the end.
 With more time, I'd have quite a few more.

 There were a lot of weirdly constructed comments that I would rewrite when placing into the reference guide, and then I'd place notes for the developer or QA person (SME) to review during documentation review.

+There was also a lack of default values for almost every parameter.
+As an administrator, I'd want to know what the default value is for all parameters that are set by the Ripple Server, even if I never had to change them.
+Administrators like to fine-tune their servers, and just knowing the default value for a parameter can give a certain amount of peace of mind.

 # Ripple Server Operations/Administrator's Reference Guide